mhaack/mh-site/content/posts/2023-02-27-going-green-our-own-electricity.md

 We save money on and do something good for the environment at the same time.

+In the next [post](/our-own-electricity-3/) I will explain how I integrated our photovoltaic system with Home Assistant to get more detailed data and electricity monitoring for our entire house.

 Hero image photo by [Daniel van den Berg](https://unsplash.com/@pf91_photography) on [Unsplash](https://unsplash.com/de/fotos/v-S6fyZOWKg)